michaljanocko/schemawax/README.md

   }
 })

-// You can get the shape of the data into a type, use Output<…>
+// You can get the shape of the data into a type, use D.Output<…>
 type User = D.Output<typeof userDecoder>
 ```